 All areas of a dataset must be covered by a DataCoverage meta feature.

 An update dataset must not change the limit of a Data Coverage feature for the base dataset.
 Where the limit of a Data Coverage feature for a base dataset is to be changed, this must be done by issuing a new edition of the dataset.

+OR

+S-130 datasets do not include a DataCoverage meta-feature.

+The extent of data coverage in an S-130 dataset is encoded in discovery metatata using one or more polygons (clauses 12.2.4 and 12.2.6).

 Data overlap